radisando/face_it_frontend/README.md

 🔗 <a href="https://face-it.streamlit.app/" target="_blank">Try the App!</a> <br>

 ## <b>DESCRIPTION</b>
-• As the final project of a Data Science & AI bootcamp at LeWagon, we've developed an AI-powered web application that recognizes human emotions from facial expressions in real time. <br>
+As the final project of my Data Science & AI bootcamp at Le Wagon, we built an AI-powered web application that recognizes human emotions from facial expressions in real time.

-• Collaborated in a 5-person team, focusing on both model performance (deep learning, bias reduction) and scalable deployment (Streamlit frontend + FastAPI backend in Docker). <br>
+Working in a 5-person team, we focused on two main aspects:

+• Model performance → training deep learning models, reducing bias, and improving accuracy.

+• Scalable deployment → building a Streamlit frontend and FastAPI backend, fully containerized with Docker.

-• Implemented a pipeline where user-uploaded images are preprocessed (grayscale, resize, normalize) and classified using a Convolutional Neural Network (CNN) and transfer learning with ResNet50. <br>
+The pipeline takes an image uploaded by the user, applies preprocessing (grayscale, resize, normalize), and predicts the emotion using a Convolutional Neural Network (CNN) and transfer learning with ResNet50.
+Our model reached around <b>70% accuracy</b> across seven emotion categories.
-• Enhanced explainability & trust with Grad-CAM visual heatmaps and SHAP feature importance to interpret model predictions. <br>

 ## <b>GOAL</b>
+• Design an AI system that is not only accurate, but also fair and explainable.

-• Design an accurate , fair, and explainable AI system, with special focus on reducing misclassifications of subtle emotions (e.g., Fear vs. Disgust).
+• We placed special emphasis on reducing misclassifications for subtle emotions (like Fear vs. Disgust), while ensuring the model could run in real-world, production-ready scenarios.. <br>
-• Deliver a solution that’s interpretable, production-ready, and user-friendly. <br>

 ## <b>DATASET</b>